Real-World Protection Test March-June 2013

-Testing dozens of antivirus products with 100 URLs each per day is a lot of work which cannot be done manually (as it would be thousands of websites to visit and in parallel), so it is necessary to use some sort of automation.
-This automation has been developed jointly by the Institute of Computer Science of the University of Innsbruck and AV-Comparatives.
+Testing dozens of antivirus products with hundreds of URLs each per day is a great deal of work, which cannot be done manually (as it would involve visiting thousands of websites in parallel), so it is necessary to use some sort of automation.

-For this test we used identical workstations, an IBM Bladecenter and network attached storage (NAS).
+For this test we use identical workstations, a control and command server and network attached storage:

-The tests are performed under Windows XP SP3 with no further updates.
+The tests are performed under Microsoft Windows 7 Professional SP1 64-Bit, with updates as at 4th March 2013.
 Some further installed vulnerable software includes: